John Knox, former Special Rapporteur on human rights and the environment (2012-2018)

 Mr. John Knox

-is the first Independent Expert on human rights and the environment appointed by the Human Rights Council in 2012.
+was the first Independent Expert on human rights and the environment appointed by the Human Rights Council in 2012.
 The mandate was renewed for another three years in 2015 as Special Rapporteur.
 Mr. Knox was appointed as the first Special Rapporteur in 2015.

 John Knox is the Henry C. Lauerman Professor of International Law at Wake Forest University, in North Carolina, where he teaches and writes on human rights law, environmental law, and their relationship with one another.